pachamaltese/janeaustenr/cran-comments.md

 ## Release summary

-This is the sixth CRAN release of janeaustenr; it fixes an encoding issue for some of the text.
+This is the sixth CRAN release of janeaustenr; it fixes an encoding issue for some of the text and a namespace issue.

 ## Test environments